 If you have a faint black line on your nails, it is most likely a harmless condition called melanonychia.

-If the cause is unknown or you are concerned about the appearance of the line, you can talk to your doctor about treatment options.
+If the cause is unknown or you are concerned about the line’s appearance, you can talk to your doctor about treatment options.

-There are several over-the-counter products that can help lighten the appearance of melanonychia, and in some cases, laser therapy may be recommended.
+Several over-the-counter products can help lighten the appearance of melanonychia, and in some cases, laser therapy may be recommended.
 With proper treatment, the black line will eventually fade.

 When you should see a doctor about the faint black line on your nails